AWS Assume Role for CMDB Discovery: The Security Case for Temporary Credentials

 Key security benefits of Assume Role:

-- Temporary credentials expire automatically, eliminating persistent exposure
+- Short-lived credentials expire automatically, removing persistent exposure from your configuration

 - Each role assumption is logged in AWS CloudTrail with the caller identity